purplecode/php.formatter/README.md

 ## Limitations

-I prefer adding curly braces after `if', `for` and 'case', that is why currently only such cases are nicely formatted.
+I prefer adding curly braces after `if`, `for` and `case`, that is why currently only such cases are nicely formatted.

 Enjoy!